Contact your Town Chair – see “Towns” in the tabs at the top of the page

 MAKING CONTACTS WITH VOTERS AND POTENTIAL VOTERS

 The Committee Person should attempt to know and get to know as many people in their Election District as possible.
-A Committee Person’s duties offer many opportunities to meet people: seeking signatures on designating petitions; selling tickets to Party functions; canvassing for absentees and new voters; calling and contacting people on election days; finding volunteers.
-Other ways to get to know people include church activities, neighborhood charity drives, fraternal, organizational and other social events.
-These contracts are invaluable in any Committee Person’s work.
+A Committee Person’s duties offer many opportunities to meet people: seeking signatures on designating petitions; selling tickets to Party functions; canvassing new voters; calling and contacting people on election days; finding volunteers.
+Other ways to get to know people include local activities, neighborhood charity drives, organizational and other social events.
+These contacts are invaluable in any Committee Person’s work.
 The Committee Person should let people know he or she is a Committee Person; should be informed on matters of national, state and local politics, so as to be able to encourage and promote voters to register and vote Democratic.

 A Committee Person will be asked to help with the GCDC Voter ID effort.
 This effort is intended to identify non-Democrats (called “persuadables”) who potentially vote Democratic.
 This list will be kept in a database and used for campaigns at all levels to develop targeted walk and mailing lists that will help candidates use their limited resources (time and money) more efficiently.

 The power of a Committee Person in the political process is enormous.
-Committee Persons select candidates (except where there are primaries).
+Committee Persons help to select candidates (except where there are primaries).

 A pool of candidates should constantly be built up from local organizations: zoning boards, school boards, library boards, etc. Building and maintaining a “farm team” is the best way of having quality candidates for elections.